Arghun-dev/next-crash-course/README.md

 export default MyApp;
 ```

+We can give our Next.js app global styles, inside `_app.tsx` file we can give global styles, we create a file `global.css` and import it inside, `_app.tsx` and use it.

 ## CSS Modules

 in here, we're gonna exmplain how you can import and use component styles in your pages, for example you wanna create and import Nav.css to your `Nav.tsx` file, you should do this just like this, if you want your file to be available only to a particular component: